datasciritwik/lsdembed/read.md

 3. **Robustness**: Physical constraints prevent pathological embeddings
 4. **Scalability**: Optimized algorithms handle large corpora efficiently

-The mathematical foundation ensures that the embeddings are not only semantically meaningful but also computationally tractable, making LSdembed a powerful tool for modern NLP applications.
+The mathematical foundation ensures that the embeddings are not only semantically meaningful but also computationally tractable, making lsdembed a powerful tool for modern NLP applications.